 Kulula.com is an airline that doesn’t take itself too seriously.
-Its humourous brand personality is evident in all aspects of the experience:
+Its humourous brand personality is also manifest in all aspects of the experience:

 Launching with a budget of just 3m rand (c. £200k) demands cut-through communication.
-Their super heroes launch campaign with catchy jingle espouses “Now Everyone Can Fly”.
+Thus super heroes launched their campaign with a catchy jingle espousing “Now Everyone Can Fly”.
 Watch the launch trailer and note there isn’t an aircraft to be seen.

 Similarly to easyjet’s bright orange in the UK, Kulula has adopted a distinctive lime green livery.
-The unconventional markings include ‘this way up’ and arrows pointing to parts of the aircraft, for example, rudder, nose cone, sun-roof and where ‘the big cheese’ (‘captain, my captain’) sits.
+The unconventional markings include ‘this way up’ and arrows pointing to parts of the aircraft, for example, rudder, nose cone, sun-roof and also where ‘the big cheese’ (‘captain, my captain’) sits.
 All serves to reinforce their quirky brand personality.

 “Welcome aboard Kulula 271 to Port Elizabeth.
 To operate your seat belt, insert the metal tab into the buckle, and pull tight.
 It works just like every other seat belt; and, if you don’t know how to operate one, you probably shouldn’t be out in public unsupervised.”